 The entire Institute is wheelchair accessible through both North and South entrances, and an elevator is located near the first floor restrooms.
 Wheelchairs are available to use free of charge on a first come first served basis at the Visitor Service desk at the North entrance of the building.
 Wheelchair accessible restrooms are available in the lobby, in the Art School and on the second floor.

 Companions or caregivers of persons with disabilities are admitted free of charge to the museum.
 The FIA's Visitor Service team is prepared to give assistance to those in need.

 Service and Emotional Support Animals

-The FIA complies with all ADA requirements and accepts service animals in the museum as defined in the ADA 2010.
+The FIA complies with all ADA requirements and accepts service animals in the museum as defined in the Americans with Disabilities Act of 2010.